-Conversely, businesses that deal with large amounts of foot traffic (bars, live venues, shopping centres, etc.) would generally need a higher level of cover, since having close contact with more people increases the chance of an accident occurring, hence they would be more likely to make a claim.
-In addition, contractors and trade workers often require a certain level of cover to meet their contractual obligations or to obtain specific licenses.
+Conversely, businesses that deal with large amounts of foot traffic (bars, live venues, shopping centres, etc.) generally select a higher level of cover.
+Having close contact with more people increases the chance of an accident, which results in a public liability claim.
+Contractors and trade workers often require a certain level of cover to meet their contractual obligations or to obtain specific licenses.